 Help your child with Down Syndrome live up to full potential.

 2) Stimulation.
-Part of the definition of mental retardation is ‘an external locus of control.’
-That means that the individual is not going to have a lot of wild ideas on her own.
+Part of the definition of mental retardation is "an external locus of control."
+That means that the individual is not going to have a lot of motivation.
 You have to present your child with a variety of sights, sounds and sensations to capture her interest.
 But!
 If my daughter has an external locus of control, how did she decide to practice cutting shapes by snipping triangles, squares and rectangles on my six-foot rubber tree plant?

 3) Expect the unexpected.
 Just because they tell you that a child with Down Syndrome will just sit there like a lump until you provide them with stimulation doesn’t mean she’ll sit there like a lump until you provide stimulation.
 Like it surprised me how quickly my daughter decided to scramble a half dozen eggs in a colander when my back was turned.